Venryx/react-vmenu/README.md

 ### Setup

 Prerequisites:
-* A project with react, react-dom, and redux integrated.
+* A project with react and react-dom integrated.

 Instructions:
 ```